 As always, we’re here to help.
 We’re pitting Alki Beach against Golden Gardens in a head-to-head matchup.

 A few things have changed in the past few years, so we revisited and updated our 2015 contest.
-Most notably: Alki received brand-new fire pits this year, and the Golden Gardens parking lots have started filling up more frequently (turning a stroll to the beach into a hike to the beach).
+Most notably: Alki received brand-new fire pits last year, and the Golden Gardens parking lots have started filling up more frequently (turning a stroll to the beach into a hike to the beach).

 |3 points||1 point||0 points|